SoundaryaMiranam/SoundaryaMiranam/README.md

 My motto :  “Let’s use data to make right decisions, data-driven decisions.”

-Skills : MS Excel, probability and stats, programming -python,C++,java, data wrangling, data visualization, database management,  machine learning- deep learning.
+Skills : MS Excel, probability and stats, programming -python,RStudio,C++,java, data wrangling, data visualization, database management,  machine learning- deep learning.

 In the past, I have worked with <a href="https://appstekcorp.com/">appstek corp.</a> as intern  related to web scrapping to extract desired data from a given URL and it’s social media handles and automated it using requests, regex, BeautifulSoup Python Library and web technologies like JSON to provide organised bid data.